dabbabi-eurecom/Python-SVM/README.rst

 =========
 Simple SVM implementation with Python
 =========
-By Dabbabi

-Using Andrew Tulloch's python script
+By Dabbabi, using Andrew Tulloch's python script
 ========
 details
 ========